1758 - French operations on the coast of Coromandel

 On December 7, Lawrence sent back 3 coys with the two 12-pdrs to Madras.

-On December 8, Lally advanced from Vandalur towards St. Thomas' Mount.
+On December 8, Lally advanced from Vandaloor towards St. Thomas Mount.
 The defending force collected by the British in Madras amounted, not counting officers, to 1,758 British (including 64 Topasses, 84 Caffres and 24 mounted Europeans) and 2,200 Sepoys, the whole under command of Colonel Stringer Lawrence.
 He had also at his disposition 500 horse from the nawab's force.

 In the afternoon of December 9, the French advanced within sight of St. Thomas Mount.
 Colonel Lawrence drew the greater part of his troops into the field to watch the French movements.
-In the evening Lawrence retired from the Mount with his entire force and encamped in the plain of Choultry (unidentified location).
-Lally's Army encamped at St. Thomas Mount and its vanguard took post at Marmelan.
+In the evening Lawrence retired from the Mount with his entire force and encamped in the plain of the caravansary.
+Lally's Army encamped at St. Thomas Mount and its vanguard took post at Marmelan (unidentified location).
 It was never the intention of the British commander to risk an action with so superior a force.
-Lally's army had alone 300 European cavalry, excellently mounted.
+Lally's Army had alone 300 European cavalry, excellently mounted.

-On December 12 at daybreak, Lally's Army (3,500 Europeans, 2,000 Cipayes and 2,000 horse) appeared upon the plain of Choultry.
-The French cavalry lost some men while occupying the Triplicane road, when 2 British field-pieces fired on them.
-After a cannonade which lasted about two hours, Lawrence retired into Fort St. George after placing guards at the different avenues leading into Black Town.
+On December 12 at daybreak, Lally's Army (3,500 Europeans, 2,000 Cipayes and 2,000 horse) appeared upon the plain of the caravansary.
+The French cavalry lost some men while occupying the Triplicane (present-day Thiruvallikeni) road, when 2 British field-pieces fired on them.
+After a cannonade which lasted about two hours, Lawrence retired into Fort St. George after placing guards at the different avenues leading into the Indian Town.
 The French soon occupied the ground abandoned by the British.
 Their vanguard took possession of the Garden House.
-Lally also detached 300 Europeans and two 12-pdrs against Poonamalle defended by a small detachment under Crowly.
+Lally also detached 300 Europeans and two 12-pdrs against Poonamallee (present-day Poovirundhavalli) defended by a small detachment under Crowly.
 The British managed to repulse the first assault where the French lost 30 men killed.
 However, his garrison wavering, Crowly marched out at midnight in silence, reaching Madras early the next morning.

 On December 13, Lally's entire force encamped in the plain, about 2 km to south-west of Fort St. George.
 Nearer approach to the fort was barred by two rivers, the more northerly of them, called the Triplicane, entering the sea about 1,000 meters south of the glacis; the other, known as the North River, washing the actual foot of the glacis, but turning from thence abruptly southward to join the Triplicane and flow with it into the sea.